IBM/tensorflow-kubernetes-art-classification/README.md

 ```

 You can enter these strings on the Google BigQuery console to see the data.
 The journey also provides convenient script to query the attributes.
 First clone the journey git repository:

 ```
+cd ~
 git clone https://github.com/IBM/tensorflow-kubernetes-art-classification.git
 ```

 The script to query Google BigQuery is bigquery.py.
 Edit the script to put the appropriate SQL string and run the script:

 ```